Mostar - 3 Day Itinerary

 Standing 10 stories high it gives incredible panoramic views over the city, the building is surrounded by 12 feet high concrete walls and the main entrance is bricked up, access is not advisable due to safety risks of broken glass, lack of stairwell railings and an empty elevator shaft but any eager explorer can easily find a way inside if they don't mind getting their hands a little dirty.

-If Mostar is going to be your main place for accomodation in Bosnia and Herzegovina then I recommend visiting Sarajevo for the day, there are plenty of museums which cover local history including the assassination of Archduke Franz Ferdinand and the most recent Croat-Bosniak war.
+If Mostar is going to be your main place for accommodation in Bosnia and Herzegovina then I recommend visiting Sarajevo for the day, there are plenty of museums which cover local history including the assassination of Archduke Franz Ferdinand and the most recent Croat-Bosniak war.
 If you leave the main city centre and venture out to the main streets you will be able to spot buildings still scared with hundreds of bullet holes, a sobering experience really especially if you have just left one of the many pubs within the main centre.

 A 20 minute drive south from Mostar you will find Blagaj Tekija, a 600 year old monastery sitting at the base of a cliff.
 The scenery surrounding the monastery is stunning with clear blue water fresh enough to drink straight from the river.
 It costs a few marks to enter the monastery and you must remove your footwear and cover up with head scarves and skirts which are provided if your clothing isn't already appropriate.